Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: Proof and comments about Theorem

 And, at $\lambda_{opt}$, the variance of $\hat{\mathcal{R}}_{DeSSL}(\theta)|r)$ becomes

 \begin{remark} If $H$ is perfectly correlated with $L$ ($\rho_{L,H}=1$), then the variance of the DeSSL estimator is equal to the variance of the estimator with no missing labels. \end{remark}

 \begin{remark}\textbf{Is it possible to estimate $\lambda_{opt}$ in practice ?} The data distribution $p(x,y)$ being unknown, the computation of $\lambda_{opt}$ is not possible directly.
 Therefore, we need to use an estimator of the covariance $\mathrm{Cov}(L(\theta;x, y), H(\theta;x))$ and the variance $\mathbb{V}( H(\theta;x))$ (See Equation \ref{eq:estimator_lmbdopt}).
-Also, we have to be careful not to introduce a new bias with the computation of $\lambda_{opt}$, indeed, if we compute it using the training set, $\lambda_{opt}$ becomes dependent of $x$ and $y$ and therefore $\hat{\mathcal{R}}_{DeSSL}(\theta)|r)$ becomes biased.
+Also, we have to be careful not to introduce a new bias with the computation of $\lambda_{opt}$, indeed, if we compute it using the training set, $\lambda_{opt}$ becomes dependent on $x$ and $y$ and therefore $\hat{\mathcal{R}}_{DeSSL}(\theta)|r)$ becomes biased.
 A solution would be to use a validation dataset for its computation.
-Another approach is to compute it using the splitting method \citep{mcbook}.
+Another approach is to compute it using the splitting method \citep{avramidis1993splitting}.
 Moreover, the computation of $\lambda_{opt}$ is tiresome and time-consuming in practice as it has to be updated for every different value of $\theta$, so at each gradient step.

-where $\bar{H}(\theta) = \frac{1}{n}\sum_{i=1}^n H(\theta; x_i)$ and $\bar{L}(\theta) = \frac{1}{n_l}\sum_{i=1}^{n_l}L(\theta;x_i ,y_i)$ \end{remark}
+where $\bar{H}(\theta) = \frac{1}{n}\sum_{i=1}^n H(\theta; x_i)$ and $\bar{L}(\theta) = \frac{1}{n_l}\sum_{i\in\mathcal{L}}L(\theta;x_i ,y_i)$ \end{remark}

-\begin{remark}\textbf{About the sign of $\lambda$} As explained in the article, the theorem still has a \emph{quantitative} merit when it comes to choosing $\lambda$, by telling that the sign of $\lambda$ is positive when $H$ and $L$ are positively correlated which will generally be the case with the examples mentioned in the article.
+\begin{remark}\textbf{About the sign of $\lambda$} The theorem still has a \emph{quantitative} merit when it comes to choosing $\lambda$, by telling that the sign of $\lambda$ is positive when $H$ and $L$ are positively correlated which will generally be the case with the examples mentioned in the article.
 For instance, concerning the entropy minimisation technique, the following proposition proves that the log-likelihood is negatively correlated with its entropy and therefore it justifies the choice of $\lambda>0$ in the entropy minimisation.

 \end{remark}

 \begin{proposition} The log-likelihood of the true distribution $\log p(y|x)$ is negatively correlated with its entropy $ \mathbb{H}_{\tilde{y}} (p(\tilde{y}|x)) = -\mathbb{E}_{\tilde{y}\sim p(.|x)}[\log p(\tilde{y}|x)] $ .